 are encouraged to contact our sister club, Mile High Rowing Club, for more information geared towards junior level rowers.

-is a quiet, non-polluting, strenuous self-propelled, wakeless exercise.
+Rowing is a quiet, non-polluting, strenuous self-propelled, wakeless sport.
 It is considered an ideal physical conditioning activity, as it utilizes all major muscle groups, and combines many of the most advantageous cardiovascular attributes of both aerobic exercise and weight training.
 As a result, rowers share with cross country skiers the distinction of being, statistically, the highest-conditioned athletes of any popular competitive sport.

 Rowing is a social sport as well, with male, female and mixed boats that range from single-seat, pairs/doubles, fours/quads and eight person shells.
 Recreational rowers of both genders can expect to participate in this non-impact sport their entire active lives.
 Competitive rowers can participate in domestic and international Masters events that are organized by age and/or handicapped for athletes up to 90 years old.